simple-login/documentation/docs/getting-started/block-sender.md

 ![](block-sender/block-latest-sender.png)

-Or go to a contact page and bloock them there
+Or go to a contact page and block them there

 ![](block-sender/block-sender-contact-page.png)